KadeLehman/inputvalidator/README.md

 ## Phone Number

 - Maximum of 32 characters per phone number.
 The program will ignore any excess characters.
-- Accepts Arabic numeric characters, up to one "+", characters resembling "extension" (ext, x...), and up to 5 of a combination of these symbols: ().-/
+- Accepts numbers, up to one "+" (international dialling prefix), optional parenthesis for area code, characters resembling "extension" (ext, x...), and these other symbols in the following quotes: ".-/"
-- Deny 555 area code, and research other fake ones.
+- Due to the whitelist nature of this regex, line terminators and other symbols/ASCII/unicode characters are not allowed.
-		Use regex.
+- Deny area codes 001, 555 (invalid) and 000 (telemarketer/VoIP).
-		Print error based on failure.
+- Name must not start with a non-alphabetic character (so no space or other char).